clsn/WMresources/Tips1.md

 This is something they teach you when programming: if you're using a number in a lot of places, set a variable to it and then use the variable.
 That way, if you change the number, you don't have to track down all the places it was used.
 This is handy in many places in WM.
 I often declare a variable `var_r` to be the radius of my clock face, and other things depend on it.
 To make the face smaller or larger, I can just change `var_r` in the script file and the whole face automagically remakes itself the right size.
 Try it when you have something like the radius, or maybe a landmark position that affects many other things.
 Variables are your friends.

+# Version

+An important thing to know: the version of lua used in WM (at the time of writing) is Lua 5.1.
+You can find out by making a text element with the value `("%s"):format(_VERSION)`.